stereotype441/language/resources/type-system/inference.md

   `K`, with resolved null shorting, and let `T` be its static type.

 _Note that wrapping a subexpression in parentheses forces null shorting to be resolved.
-For example, `a?.b.toString()` has a different meaning than `(a?.b).toString()`.
+So, for example, `a?.b.toString()` has a different meaning than `(a?.b).toString()`.
 In the former case, if `a` evaluates to `null`, `toString` will not be invoked, so the entire expression will evaluate to `null`.
 In the latter case, if `a` evaluates to `null`, `toString` __will__ be invoked, so the